 - From the same report, data breaches take an average of 233 days to detect and contain, an alarmingly long time if you are a customer.
 Regular checks for breaches might be wise for businesses in this industry.

-- Financial services was one of the best industries in terms of detection time, though the work from home trend in 2020 has likely increased the time.
+- Financial services were one of the best industries in terms of detection time, though the work from home trend in 2020 has likely increased the time.

 - Depending on the business's size, 8 to 19 percent of sensitive files are open to everyone in the company, with the percentage increasing as the business gets smaller.